What Is Homeschooling? A Guide for Parents and Students

 1. Time Commitment

 Homeschooling requires a significant time commitment from parents or guardians.
 They must dedicate time to research and plan lessons, provide instruction, and assess their child’s progress.
 Balancing homeschooling with other responsibilities can be challenging, and parents must carefully manage their time to ensure a well-rounded education.
+The commitment can be demanding, but many families find the rewards well worth the effort.

 2. Socialization